 - Drain the water from the potatoes and place the potatoes back in the pot.

-- Add the butter, 1/4 cup of the cheese, milk, bacon, scallion and sour cream to the potatoes and beat using an electric hand mixer until creamy.
+- Add the butter, 1/4 cup of the cheese, milk, bacon, scallion, sour cream, salt and pepper to the potatoes and beat using an electric hand mixer until creamy.

 - Place the potatoes in an 8"x8" oven safe baking dish and top with the remaining 1/4 cup of cheese.